aloport/aloport.github.io/_pages/about.md

 ##### Political Scientist, [Vrije Universiteit Amsterdam](https://vu.nl/en)

 I am a postdoctoral researcher at the Faculty of Social Sciences, [Vrije Universiteit Amsterdam](https://vu.nl/en).
 Starting Fall 2024, I will be the Ramón Areces Fellow and Visiting Scholar for 2024-2025 at the [Center of European Studies](https://ces.fas.harvard.edu/) in [Harvard University](https://www.harvard.edu/).
-Starting July 2025, I will be a tenured Assistant Professor at the [Vrije Universiteit Amsterdam](https://vu.nl/en), where I will develop my [VENI project](https://www.nwo.nl/en/calls/nwo-talent-programme) on how ethnic norms impact citizens' (il)liberal democratic attitudes.
+Starting July 2025, I will be an Assistant Professor with tenure at the [Vrije Universiteit Amsterdam](https://vu.nl/en), where I will develop my [VENI project](https://www.nwo.nl/en/calls/nwo-talent-programme) on how ethnic norms impact citizens' (il)liberal democratic attitudes.

 I specialize in comparative politics, electoral behavior, representation, and public opinion.
 I co-direct the electoral prediction market [Predilect](http://predilect.org) and co-lead WG1 at [COST Action LGBTI+ Social and Economic (in)equalities (CA19103)](https://www.lgbtinequalities.eu/).
 Previously, I earned my Ph.D. in Political Science from the University of Zurich.